From £54,1058

 Multimedia system

 The menus respond quickly, and while the sheer number of options in those menus can seem overwhelming at first, it’s mostly stuff you experiment with during the first week.
 Once you’ve settled on a configuration that suits, you leave it alone.
 More choice is good.
-Unlike on a Tesla, there is Apple CarPlay and Android Auto, but both require a wired connection.
+As on a Tesla, there is Apple CarPlay and Android Auto, and both now have wireless connection capability.

 ENGINES & PERFORMANCE